Adam Saldana

-Adam Jesus Jr. Esparza-Saldana (born February 7, 2002) is an American professional soccer player who plays as a midfielder for MLS club Los Angeles FC.
+Adam Jesus Jr. Esparza-Saldana (born February 7, 2002) is an American professional soccer player who plays as a midfielder.

 Club career

-LA Galaxy II

-Saldana made his professional debut in a 0–1 loss to Reno 1868 on September 15, 2018, coming on as a 31st-minute substitute for Andre Zanga.
+Saldana made his professional debut in a 1–0 loss to Reno 1868 on September 15, 2018, coming on as a 31st-minute substitute for Andre Zanga.

-LA Galaxy

 On January 19, 2021, Saldana was signed to LA Galaxy's MLS roster.

-KFUM Oslo

 On March 27, 2024, newly promoted Norwegian top-flight side KFUM Oslo announced that they had signed Saldana on a two-year contract.

+On March 1, 2025, Saldana returned to the United States and signed with Los Angeles FC through 2025 and with club options for 2026 and 2027.
+At the end of the season, Saldana's contract option was declined.

 International career

 Born in the United States, Saldana who is of Mexican descent, represented the United States national under-17 team at the 2019 FIFA U-17 World Cup.

 Personal life

 Saldana is of Mexican descent and holds dual American and Mexican citizenship.